noahehall/theBookOfNoah/0current/security/websecurity.md

 #### directory traversal

-- an attacker manipulates the URL parameters in order to access sensitive files that you nver intnded to be accessible
+- an attacker manipulates URL parameters in order to access sensitive files that you never intended to be accessible
 - usually involve replacing a URL parameter with a relative file path, e.g. `../../` to climb out of the hosting directory

 - exposure

   - if any of your website URLs contain paramters describing paths to files
   - if server side code permits an attacker to pass and evaluate relative filepaths in place of filenames
+  - using opaque IDs in url parameters, e.g. `poop.com/item?id=1234`, a user can just increment/test with random strings

 - fallout

-  - attakers can probe your filesystem for interesting files
+  - attackers can probe your filesystem for interesting files
   - break access control and download any file on your system

 - mitigation